awsiv/mytrades/README.md

 1. Create binance Read only API key: https://www.binance.com/en/support/faq/360002502072

 2. Update docker-env.list with the keys (make sure you don't commit this anywhere)
-3. Update your symbols (support USDT, BUSD and USDC currently) in `symbols.txt`
+3. Update your symbols (only USDT pairs supported for now) in `symbols.txt`
 4. Run:

 ```